parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 ```sh
 $ bin/solr start -cloud -p 9983 -z server_address:8983 -s /usr/src/solr_cores/ -m 12g
 ```
 - The client container uses a list of prepared terms to generate the queries.
-You can find the list of the terms that are indexed in the Solr index along with their frequency of appearance in different urls by running the following query:
+You can find the list of the terms that are indexed in the Solr index, along with their frequency of appearance in different URLs by running the following query:

 ```
 http://${SERVER_ADDRESS}:8983/solr/cloudsuite_web_search/terms?terms.fl=text&wt=xml&terms=true&terms.limit=10000